seene-shelter/seene-shelter.github.io/README.md

 User opens http://seene-shelter.github.io/

+First time: presented with a dialogue, requesting permission to see his feed.
-and sees a feed of stuff from people she follows, can like/comment (for now by going to Flickr site/mobile app).
+Then: sees a feed of stuff from people she follows, can like/comment (for now by going to Flickr site/mobile app).

 ## Viewer options